 Grounds of commercial or technical confidentiality in practice

-Article 9.2.(e) of the IBA Rules contains the generally accepted principle that parties should not be allowed to obtain unauthorised access to protected secrets of the other party.
+Article 9.2(e) of the IBA Rules contains the generally accepted principle that parties should not be allowed to obtain unauthorised access to protected secrets of the other party.
 Confidential information may include a variety of types of data, such as commercial or technical communications or secrets, banking information, specific product information, among other things.
 In the context of taking evidence from state parties, these grounds are often relied on.
 Nevertheless, in this context the practice of arbitral tribunals does not seem to substantially differ from commercial cases not involving state parties.
-The reason for this may be the existence of other more specific grounds for exclusion of evidence, such as the political or institutional sensitivity.
+The reason for this may be the existence of other more specific grounds for exclusion of evidence, such as political or institutional sensitivity.

 Special political or institutional sensitivity in practice

 In both commercial and investment treaty arbitration against state parties, private parties often seek to obtain evidence from state parties that may contain such politically or institutionally sensitive information.
-Although as a matter of principle sensitive information concerning the activities of governments or other state authorities may be protected from disclosure, under certain circumstances, the question is on what specific basis this protection should be granted.
+Although, as a matter of principle, sensitive information concerning the activities of governments or other state authorities may be protected from disclosure under certain circumstances, the question is on what specific basis this protection should be granted.

 Perhaps because of the scarcity of rules governing evidentiary issues in arbitration in general, Article 9.2(f) of the IBA Rules was highly important in the development of jurisprudence in this context.
 Under this Article, an arbitral tribunal may exclude evidence from the evidentiary record or production on the grounds of ‘special political or institutional sensitivity (including evidence that has been classified as secret by a government or a public international institution) that the Arbitral Tribunal determines to be compelling’.
 However, even under the application of this Article, it still remains unresolved which rules on disclosure protection should be applied by the arbitral tribunal.
-Should they be the national rules of the state seeking to rely on disclosure protection, the rules of the seat of arbitration, the rules applicable in the place where the evidence has been generated or is physically situated, or some other rules?
+Should they be the national rules of the state seeking to rely on disclosure protection, the rules of the seat of arbitration, the rules applicable where the evidence was generated or is physically situated, or some other rules?

-Primarily in the context of investment treaty arbitration, arbitral tribunals have considered these domestic law regimes, such as the concepts of cabinet privilege, deliberative process privilege or public interest immunity.
+Within the context of investment treaty arbitration, arbitral tribunals have primarily considered these domestic law regimes, such as the concepts of cabinet privilege, deliberative process privilege or public interest immunity.
 Nonetheless, there seems to be no general recognition that these concepts have risen to the level of universally accepted grounds for withholding disclosure.
 Even if it is established that these domestic law regimes may apply to the evidence sought by the other side, they are not understood to be determinative and arbitral tribunals tend to investigate whether the grounds for withholding disclosure were compelling in the context of arbitration.
-The argument has been that neither party should be put at a disadvantage with respect to claims for withholding disclosure and that a state should not be allowed to rely on its own domestic laws to advance its position in international arbitration.
+The argument has been made that neither party should be put at a disadvantage with respect to claims for withholding disclosure and that a state should not be allowed to rely on its own domestic laws to advance its position in international arbitration.

 An assessment of the compelling nature of grounds for withholding disclosure involves weighing the state’s interest in non-disclosure against the other party’s competing interest to be given access to a document that is relevant and material.
 The result of this assessment should be to establish whether the state’s asserted sensitivities outweigh the extent to which disclosure of sensitive information would advance the other party’s case.
-Criteria aimed at assisting arbitral tribunals in performing this weighing exercise include (1) availability of alternative means of protecting the confidentiality of the disclosed information within and beyond the arbitration proceedings, (2) whether any parts of the overall body of sensitive information have already been in the public domain, (3) availability of other information with related content, and (4) the length of time that has passed since the information was generated.
+Criteria aimed at assisting arbitral tribunals in performing this weighing exercise include (1) the availability of alternative means of protecting the confidentiality of the disclosed information within and beyond the arbitration proceedings, (2) whether any parts of the overall body of sensitive information have already been in the public domain, (3) the availability of other information with related content, and (4) the length of time that has passed since the information was generated.

-Illegally obtained evidence and leaks of information
+Illegally obtained evidence and information leaks

 Article 9.3 of the IBA Rules provides that the arbitral tribunal may, at the request of a party or on its own motion, exclude evidence obtained illegally, but does not bring much clarity to the issue.